cloverdx/cloverdx-server-docker/README.md

 ## JMX ports

-To enable JMX monitoring over SSL, modify the file ``jmx-conf.properties`` in the mounted volume and place the keystore in the mounted volume.
+To enable JMX monitoring over SSL, modify the file ``conf/jmx-conf.properties`` in the mounted volume and place the keystore in the mounted volume.
 See ``conf/jmx-conf.properties`` in (#tomcat-configuration).